How does pet insurance work?

 What pet insurance does not cover

-As before, the following list is by no means conclusive.
+As before, the following list is not definitive.
 For example, most insurers don’t offer coverage for exotic pets or newborn puppies, but that doesn’t mean you won’t find a company with a plan that will.
-Pre-existing conditions can also be a gray area and must be considered carefully when shopping for pet insurance.
+Pre-existing conditions can also be a gray area in pet insurance.

 Pet insurance waiting periods

-Another important element of grasping how pet insurance works is understanding waiting periods.
+Waiting periods are another key element of most pet insurance policies.
 A waiting period is the time between your policy’s start date and when your coverage begins.

 Unless specified otherwise, your coverage doesn’t start until a set time has passed.
-For example, if Fido breaks his leg two days after your pet insurance application is accepted, treating the broken leg won’t be covered.
+For example, if Fido breaks his leg two days after your pet insurance is active and you have a 14-day waiting period, treating the broken leg won’t be covered.

 Some insurance companies may pay out for the claim but not cover any costs related to the injury in the future.
 This is particularly true for conditions such as cruciate ligament injuries.